 Excessive or repetitive lockouts may result in disciplinary action (see sanctions and fines).
 This is defined as 3 or more lockouts a semester.
-If you lock yourself out of your room knock on your resident supervisors' door; if they do not answer than call the supervisor on duty.
+If you lock yourself out of your room, knock on your resident supervisor door; if they do not answer, then call the supervisor on duty.
 Be prepared to show your student ID.
-Only students registered to a room will be let in.
 Only residents registered to a room will be admitted to a room.
 We will not let any person into someone else's room for any reason.